 | Variance | All values vs mean (squared) | Yes | Statistical calculations; report SD for readers |

 The interquartile range addresses the range’s biggest weakness by focusing on the middle 50% of data and ignoring the extremes.
 Standard deviation accounts for every value and is the most informative measure for normally distributed data.
+For a fuller comparison of all the options, see our guide to the measures of variability.

-When The Range Is Actually Useful
+When the Range Is Actually Useful

 Despite its limitations, the range is not useless.
 Here are situations where it genuinely adds value:

-- As a quick screening statistic before fuller analysis, checking whether plausible minimum and maximum values are present helps catch data entry errors.
+- As a quick screening statistic before fuller analysis: checking whether plausible minimum and maximum values are present helps catch data-entry errors.

 - When comparing spread between two groups with the same sample size and no outliers, the range is informative.

-- In quality control contexts, where the acceptable span of variation is the key quantity of interest.
+- In quality-control contexts, where the acceptable span of variation is the key quantity of interest.

-- For communicating to non-specialist audiences, ‘salaries ranged from £22,000 to £95,000’ is immediately understandable in a way that ‘SD = £18,400’ is not.
+- For communicating to non-specialist audiences: ‘salaries ranged from £22,000 to £95,000’ is immediately understandable in a way that ‘SD = £18,400’ is not.